philipdarke/torchtime/README.md

 * Missing data can be imputed by setting `impute` to *mean* (replace with training data channel means) or *forward* (replace with previous observation).
 Alternatively a custom imputation function can be used.

-* A time stamp, missing data mask and the time since previous observation can be appended with the boolean arguments ``time``, ``mask`` and ``delta`` respectively.
+* A time stamp (added by default), missing data mask and the time since previous observation can be appended with the boolean arguments ``time``, ``mask`` and ``delta`` respectively.

 * For reproducibility, an optional random `seed` can be specified.

-Most UEA/UCR data sets are regularly sampled and fully observed.
 Missing data can be simulated using the `missing` argument to drop data at random from UEA/UCR data sets.
 See the [tutorials](https://philipdarke.com/torchtime/tutorials/) and [API](https://philipdarke.com/torchtime/api/) for more information.

+## Other resources

+If you're looking for the TensorFlow equivalent for PhysioNet data sets try [medical_ts_datasets](https://github.com/ExpectationMax/medical_ts_datasets).

 ## Acknowledgements